-During the year ended January 3, 2022, the Company recognized losses of \$15,217 associated with the premium paid on extinguishment of debt and the write-off of the remaining unamortized debt issuance costs as a result of the remaining outstanding balance of the Senior Notes due 2025.
+During the year ended January 1, 2024, the Company recognized loss on extinguishment of debt of \$1,154, primarily associated with the write-off of the remaining unamortized debt issuance costs and debt discount as a result of the repayment of the remaining outstanding balance of the Term Loan Facility that was due to mature September 2024.
+During the year ended January 2, 2023, the Company recognized losses of \$15,217 associated with the premium paid on extinguishment of debt and the write-off of the remaining unamortized debt issuance costs as a result of the repayment of the remaining outstanding balance of the Senior Notes due 2025.